 - External node port: A NodePort exposes your application externally on every host of the cluster, access the tool using

-Selecting a tool is not sufficient to have it up and running.
-To actually configure a tool you need additional steps:
+Selecting a tool requires configuration to be up and running.
+To configure a tool:

 - The container image needs to support the tool.

-- The administrator must configure a DNS record and certificate as described here.
+- The administrator must configure a DNS record and certificate.
+For more information, see Workspaces configuration.

-The value of an environment variable can be left empty for the researcher to fill in upon workplace creation.
+The value of an environment variable can remain empty for the researcher to fill in when creating a workspace.